-What to Do in Honolulu Looking for fun places to go?
-Brave the crowds on narrow, 2-mile-long Waikīkī Beach and spread a towel on your little sliver of sand in preparation for catching some serious rays.
-Admire the surfers waiting for the perfect wave, and pay tribute to Duke Kahanamoku—the Honolulu native who popularized the sport of surfing in the early 20th century—by placing a lei on his statue.
+What to Do in Honolulu Brave the crowds on narrow, 2-mile-long Waikīkī Beach and spread a towel on your little sliver of sand in preparation for catching some serious rays.
+Watch surfers catching the waves and place a lei on the statue of Duke Kahanamoku, the Honolulu native who popularized the sport in the early 20th century.

 Suit up with fins, a mask and a snorkel—all of which you can rent on the cheap from nearby vendors—and swim with colorful tropical fish in Hānauma Bay; the shallow waters are especially appealing to newbie snorkelers.

 Lace up your sneakers (or hiking boots) and trek to the 761-foot summit of Diamond Head State Monument (Diamond Head Rd. & 18th Ave.), where you'll be treated to spectacular 360-degree vistas of Waikīkī.
-The hike is very steep and you'll need to bring water and sun protection, but the breathtaking views make the effort worthwhile, and this is one of the best fun things to do with friends.
+The hike is very steep and you'll need to bring water and sun protection, but the breathtaking views make the effort worthwhile.

 Shutterstock.com/PHOTOCREO Michal Bednarek

 Play a round at Ko Olina Golf Club (92-1220 Aliinui Dr.) in Kapolei, a scenic course distinguished by its 12th hole, features a drive-through waterfall just below the elevated tee box; the challenging 18-hole course ranks high on many “best of” golfing lists.

 Marvel at the surfers at Waimea Bay, who fearlessly take on waves that can reach heights of up to 30 feet.
 The waves are most pronounced in winter; in summer the water is much calmer and the beach is great for swimming and sunbathing.